rymdkraftverk/level1/README.md

 > Quickly get started creating 2D games in the browser with minimal setup or configuration

-level1 is a thin layer on top of pixi.js to enable creating games.
+level1 is a library to create games with javascript.
+It combines rendering from pixi.js with physics from matter.js and runs a gameloop etc etc.

 The API is designed to be as minimal as possible to be easy to learn and work with.

+*This project is experimental and breaking changes might be introduced in any update.*

 ## Index